MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/perform-client-action.md

     1. Kerberos: &lt;Principal name&gt;
     2. NTLMDOMAIN: &lt;domain name&gt;

- For more information, see [Connection Options Authority](http://go.microsoft.com/fwlink/?LinkId=203424) in the Microsoft MSDN Library .
+ For more information, see [Connection Options Authority](http://go.microsoft.com/fwlink/?LinkId=203424) in the Microsoft MSDN Library.
 - Password: The password for the account credentials specified in the Username property
 - Username: The account credentials with WMI access to the remote client, in the format domain\\username